edelveiss/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A user enters the name and password into the client.
+The client then sends these credentials (i.e. username and password) to the Authorization Server.
+Then the Authorization Server authenticates the client credentials (i.e. username and password) and then it generates and returns an access token.
+This Access Token contains enough information to identify a user and also contains the token expiry time.
+The client application then includes the Access Token in the Authorization header of the HTTP request to access the restricted resources from the Resource Server until the token is expired.

 - [ ] What steps can you take in your web apps to keep your data secure?

+1. User authorization on the server side before accepting an HTTP request.
+2. User should be allowed only to a public rout, such as login.
+For secured components I must to use a protected route.
+The protected route checks to see if the user is logged in before routing to the component.
+If the user is not logged in he will be redirected to a unprotected route.

 - [ ] Describe how web servers work.

+Web Servers are basically simple computer programs that dispense the web page when they are requested using the web client.
+The machines on which this program run are usually called as a server.
+A page on internet can be viewed, when the browser requests it from the web server and the web server responds with that page.

+Web servers work consists of 4 steps:

+1. Obtaining the IP Address from domain name.
+2. Browser requests the full URL.
+3. Web server responds to request.
+4. Browser displays the web page.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+      C)reate = post, (R)ead = get, (U)pdate = put, (D)elete = delete

 ## Project Set Up